 If you run up the switchbacking road out of town and up Red Mountain, you get a tremendous look out across the valley in which Aspen is nestled, the ski runs for which it's famous, and the huge sky that presides over all.
 It's easy to believe that it is a property of the soil, the terroir of Aspen, or its convenient proximity to the heavens, that has given the town such grand aspirations.
 Even the thunderstorms that blow through the valley seem meant for deep contemplation: the setting western sun tends to give even the darkest clouds a bright silver lining.
 By the end of any (possibly altitude-sickness-induced) Aspen reverie, it almost seems natural that this tiny piece of non-coastal America would receive former presidents, media moguls, and generals.

 But, of course, it's not.
 Aspen's intellectual climate -- what became known as "the Aspen idea" -- was shaped by one energetic and wealthy couple: Walter and Elizabeth Paepcke.
-To the humble post-mining town, the Paepckes brought tons of Chicago money and a peculiar dedication to ideas to the Roaring Fork Valley
+To the humble post-mining town, the Paepckes brought tons of Chicago money and a peculiar dedication to ideas to the Roaring Fork Valley.
+Beginning in 1949 with a 20-day long celebration of Goethe, the Paepckes set about making Aspen a place with a mission statement.
+They founded institution after institution dedicated to the life of the mind: The Aspen Institute, The Aspen Music Festival and School, and International Design Conference in Aspen.

 And so it continues today.
 The Institute soldiers on with its almost quaint-feeling mission to promote human beings (even corporate bigwigs) acting like decent people.
 Meanwhile, the very technologies and structural trends that were just coming together in that Aspen Moviemap project have accelerated the decline of the generation of institutions that were birthed after World War II.
 Newspapers are failing.
 Congress is reaching mid-19th century levels of rancor.
 Fears of a double-dip recession loom.
 Even the preferred post-war form of housing, the suburban development, which bloomed over an area the size of Rhode Island every year after the war for decades, are seeming like a societal cul-de-sac in the age of "tough oil."